 Justin Hunt is our VP for IT (and a former Marine who loves making us more efficient).

-Rita Bailey is our Orders Manager.
-(Everyone should have a mom like Rita.)
+Rita Bailey is our Operations Manager (Everyone should have a mom like Rita.)

 Mike Franklin is our Outreach Manager.
 (Ask him about his backyard “belvedere.”)

-Miriam Hitchcock is our Micro-farms manager (and a whiz on the ukelele).
+Miriam Hitchcock is our Farm manager (and a whiz on the ukelele).